Tillerson Out, Mike Pompeo to State

 On Capitol Hill

 - Sen. Bob Corker (R-Tenn.), chair of the Senate foreign relations committee, said in a statement that he spoke with Pompeo by phone on Monday morning.
 “The committee will consider his nomination as expeditiously as possible,” he said.
 Corker, one of Tillerson’s closest allies on the Hill, also gave well wishes to the outgoing secretary of state.
-“I wish him all the best in his future endeavors.”
 One congressional aide said the nomination hearing could come as soon as next month.

+- Sen. Todd Young (R-Ind.), another Republican on the committee, lauded the Pompeo pick.
+“Mike Pompeo is smart and experienced, and it was a pleasure to work with him when we served together in the House,” he said.
+“I would also like to thank Rex Tillerson for his distinguished service to our country, and I wish him the very best in his future endeavors,” he added.

 - Meanwhile, top Democrats on the Senate foreign relations committee didn’t mince words with their thoughts on the reshuffle.
 “President Trump has demonstrated yet again that he is the Commander-in-Chaos,” said Sen. Bob Menendez (D-N.J.), ranking member of the committee.
 “The State Department is in disarray because of President Trump and Secretary Tillerson’s misguided efforts to reform a Department they fundamentally do not understand,” he said.